open-spaced-repetition/fsrs4anki-helper/README.md

 - S(Hard): Your first rating is Hard.
   - Because a Hard step is (1st learning step + 2nd learning step) / 2, the 2nd learning step is 2 * hard step - 1st learning step.
 And the Hard step is based on S(Hard).

+### True Retention

+True Retention is a statistic that shows the pass rate calculated only on cards with intervals greater than or equal to one day.
+It provides a better indicator of learning quality than the Again rate because it excludes cards in the learning phase.

+To enable True Retention statistics, go to Tools → FSRS Helper → Show true retention.
+Note that this table may slow down the statistics page loading if you have a lot of reviews, so enable it with caution.

+By default, mature cards are defined as cards with an interval of 21 days or longer.
+This cutoff can be adjusted in the add-on configuration (`mature_ivl` setting).

+## Remedy Hard Misuse

+This feature allows you to correct historical misuse of the Hard button by converting Hard reviews (ease = 2) to Again reviews (ease = 1) within a specified date range.
+This can help improve the accuracy of your FSRS parameters and scheduling.
+You can also undo the remedy operation if needed.

+**Important:** This feature modifies your review history.
+It is recommended to create a backup before using this feature.
+You can undo this operation if you have the remedy record file.

+## Reset

+The add-on provides two reset options:

+- **Clear custom data:** Removes all custom data stored by the add-on on cards.
+This can be useful if you want to start fresh with the add-on's tracking.
+- **Clear manual rescheduling:** Removes redundant manual rescheduling entries from the review log.
+This helps clean up your review history.

 ## Other features

 - **Auto reschedule cards reviewed on other devices after sync:** This option is useful if you do some (or all) of your reviews on platforms that don't support FSRS such as AnkiDroid or AnkiWeb.
 If this option is enabled, the reviews synced from the other devices will be automatically rescheduled according to the FSRS algorithm.
 If you are relying on this feature, it is recommended to sync the reviews daily for the best results.
-- **Auto reschedule the card you just reviewed (<=2.1.66):** If you enable this option, every card that you review will be rescheduled.
-Enabling this option is not essential for using FSRS.
-It is mainly intended for gradually transitioning your old cards to FSRS when starting to use FSRS.
-The other option for transitioning old cards to FSRS is to reschedule all cards, but this tends to induce a huge backlog for many people.
-Other advantages of enabling the "Auto reschedule the card you just reviewed" option include:
-    - Load balance and easy days are applied when rescheduling.
-    - It allows you to use learning or relearning steps longer than or equal to 1 day without breaking the scheduling.
-However, for best results, it is not recommended to use such steps even with this option enabled because FSRS can determine the next intervals more accurately.

-    However, this option also has some disadvantages, which include:
-    - The intervals displayed above the answer buttons may be inconsistent with the real interval after rescheduling, though the real ones will be more optimal.
-    - It might have a small effect on the responsiveness of Anki and introduce lags because it needs more calculations for each review and causes constant queue rebuilding.
 - **Auto disperse siblings when review:** It automatically disperses siblings after each review.
 But it could cause constant queue rebuilding, which slows down Anki and breaks Display Order settings.
 - **Reschedule all cards:** This option is used to reschedule all the cards in the decks in which FSRS is enabled.
 It should only be used after you have installed FSRS for the first time and/or updated your parameters.
-- **Reschedule cards reviewed in the last 7 days:** This option can be used to reschedule the cards that were reviewed in the last few days.
-The number of days can be adjusted in the add-on config.
+- **Reschedule cards reviewed in the last n days:** This option can be used to reschedule the cards that were reviewed in the last few days.
+The number of days (default: 7) can be adjusted in the add-on configuration.
+To change this setting:
-- **Update scheduler:** This option can be used to check for updates to the FSRS scheduler and update the scheduler code if an update is available.
-While updating the scheduler code, this option preserves your existing configuration.
+  1. Go to Tools → FSRS Helper → Configuration (or open the add-on configuration)
+  2. Find the `days_to_reschedule` setting
+  3. Change the value to your desired number of days
+  4. Save the configuration
+- **Display memory state after answer:** When enabled, this option displays the current Difficulty (D), Stability (S), and Retrievability (R) values below the answer buttons after each review.
+This helps you understand the memory state of each card.
+- **Show true retention:** When enabled, this option adds a "True Retention" section to the statistics page.
+True retention is the pass rate calculated only on cards with intervals greater than or equal to one day, providing a better indicator of learning quality than the Again rate.
+- **Reschedule set due date:** When enabled, this option allows rescheduling to overwrite cards that have manually set due dates.
+By default, cards with manually set due dates are skipped during rescheduling.
+- **Visualize schedule:** Opens a web-based visualization tool that shows your FSRS schedule based on your current parameters and desired retention.
+- **Export dataset:** Exports your review history dataset for research purposes.
+The exported file is saved in the add-on's `user_files` folder.
+- **Browser custom columns:** The add-on adds a "Target R" (Target Retrievability) column to the card browser, showing the predicted retrievability for each card.

 # Mechanism